fredcamaral/md-to-pdf/plugins/README.md

 ```

 ### Installation
-Users can install plugins by:
+You can install plugins by:
 1. Downloading `.so` file to `plugins/` directory
 2. Building from source
 3. Using package managers (future)